top of page

 Jeremy Coleman serves as President and chairman of the Corpus Christi region of the NAACP.
 In his capacity, he works closely to oversee the political, educational, social, and economic equality of rights of all persons and to eliminate racial hatred and racial discrimination within his community in addition to providing extensive programs, and overseeing operations and budget.

 With over 13 years of senior management and professional development in leadership, Coleman has played an integral role in the development of minority leaders in various roles.
 Jeremy is a graduate of Richard King High School and is completing his BA degree at Southern New Hampshire University.
-He holds a certificate in Quickbooks Management from Del Mar College, completed a Christian Biblical Discipleship for Leadership program; and currently pursuing a Certificate in Diversity and Cultural Leadership from Cornell University.
+He holds a certificate in Quickbooks Management from Del Mar College,

-Human Resources and HR Management are vital to the success of an organization and company Coleman believes.
 His career for the past 13 years has been in human resource management and community service.
 In his current role in keeping with the charge of our civil rights founders, he stands against all forms of injustice; and fights for justice until all, without regard to race, gender, creed or religion enjoy equal status.

 Jeremy is very active in his local church and is passionate about community service.
 His roles as a current and past board member within Coastal Bend include the following: